Your Handy Guide to Ergonomics in the Workplace

 Some signs that indicate a workspace is poorly designed include pain in the back, neck, shoulders, arms, hands and wrists, as well as headaches and eyestrain.
 These are not a normal outcome of office work, so anytime you experience these, speak to human resources or your occupational health and safety officer.

 However, the proper long-term solution to this problem involves proper workstation ergonomics and work habits that can eliminate stress, aches and pains and even prevent these from happening at all.

 So, if you’re ready for a workspace makeover by implementing ergonomics in the office workplace, here’s an overview of items to consider and what you should do:

-- Office chair: Choose the best ergonomic office chair with adjustable features, including the height, backrest (angle and height) and armrest, and that provides ample lumbar support.
+- Office chair: Choose the best ergonomic office chair with adjustable features, including the height, backrest (angle and height) and armrest, and that provides ample lumbar / lower back support.
 Ensure your feet rest flat on the floor or use a footrest so your thighs are parallel to the floor.
 If you move frequently while working, opt for a chair with a 360-degree swivel feature.

 - Table or desk: Ensure there’s adequate clearance for your thighs, knees and feet under the desk you are using.
 It should be neither too high nor too low.
 If you have a height-adjustable or standing desk, the better for you.
 Avoid storing items under your desk.